GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 #### Rule Type `CUSTOM_SQL_EXPRESSION`

-This rule type allows the specification of a condition using SQL (as in a WHERE clause).
-The validation fails when the condition is violated.
+This rule type allows the specification of an SQL expression (as in a WHERE clause).
+The validation fails when the expression returns `TRUE`.

+This rule, contrary to `CUSTOM_SQL_STATEMENT` supports row-level validation (see preceding section on the differences between row-level and set-leve validation).
+This implies it has access to the row-level context of the table defined as "entity", meaning that all columns of the same row can be accessed.

-The example condition performs a SELECT on a reference table to compare to a list of known currencies.
+The below example of this rule performs a SELECT on a reference table to compare to a list of known currencies.

-The SQL condition references a parameter $column, which is set through the rule binding.
+The SQL condition references a parameter `$column`, which is set through the rule binding.
+At present, this is all the parametrization that rules of this type allow.

 ```yaml
 rules: